raosrir/RaoAIMLCert/Capstone_Project/README_Cars-SriramRao.md

 ## The Model

 Adopting the CRISP-DM methodology of arriving at a model, we selected the **Random Forest Ensemble Regressor Model** that uses a 'forest' of binary trees to solve the used vehicle pricing problem.

+This model delivers an **accuracy score of over 86%** which amounts to being **off in price prediction** only by about **2,600 Sterling Pounds** (currency assumed as it's not part of the data set description).

 You can refer to the detailed study in this [document](Cars-SriramRao.ipynb).